 Benefits for people unable to work

-There are 2 types of benefits that you could be eligible for if you cannot work because of your illness – Statutory Sick Pay (SSP) and Employment and Support Allowance (ESA).
+There are two types of benefits that you could be eligible for if you cannot work because of your illness – Statutory Sick Pay (SSP) and Employment and Support Allowance (ESA).
 SSP is for absences from work up to 28 weeks and ESA is for longer term absences or where SSP is not payable.